Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Where it is held

-The event was originally held at the Pierre de Coubertin Stadium; however, since 2000 it has been held at the Accor Arena; located on the Boulevard de Bercy, very close to the Bercy station, which connects to lines 6 and 14 of the Paris metro.
+In its beginnings the event was held at the Pierre de Coubertin Stadium; however, since 2000 it has been held at the Accor Arena; located on the Boulevard de Bercy, it is very close to the Bercy station that connects with lines 6 and 14 of the Paris subway.

 How to buy tickets